2022 Formula One World Championship: Mid-season aerodynamics directive

 The introduction of ground effect meant that cars that ride high off the ground get less benefit from aerodynamic ground effects, which translates to slower speed on the track.
 Conversely, cars that run low to the ground gain maximum speed and benefits from this effect, but only up to the point where airflow under the car is interrupted.
 When ground effect is interrupted, a car experiences an aerodynamic stall, and the car lifts from the track surface.
 When airflow re-establishes, the car is pulled down again.
 When this effect occurs repeatedly, it is colloquially known as "porpoising".
 Teams with low riding cars sometimes also experience "bottoming out", where tracks with uneven surfaces combined with a low ride height simply means the car's floor will scrape the track surface.
 Bottoming out and porpoising can both cause significant forces readily felt by drivers; McLaren's Daniel Ricciardo described these as being "rattled" or "shaken".

 By June 2022, several drivers had raised concerns about the effects of both of these problems.
 Haas's Kevin Magnussen had complained of nerve issues, and both of Mercedes's drivers had complained of back pain.
 As a result, the FIA decided that from the Belgian Grand Prix onwards a technical directive would be introduced to prevent cars from porpoising and bottoming out to an unsafe level following safety and legality concerns in the first half of the season.
-The FIA's proposal is for a specific addition to Article 3.15.8 of the technical regulations, addressing the flexibility of the plank underneath a car.
+The FIA's proposal was for a specific addition to Article 3.15.8 of the technical regulations, addressing the flexibility of the plank underneath a car.
 The changes were initially proposed to come into force at the French Grand Prix but were pushed back in order to give teams enough time to comply with the directive.

 Power units

 Discussions over the 2022 engine regulations began in 2017 and were finalised in May 2018.
 The proposed regulations involved removing the motor generator unit–heat (MGU-H) to simplify the technology used in the engine whilst raising the maximum rev limit by 3,000 rpm.
 Further proposals dubbed "plug-and-play" would see engine suppliers bound by the regulations to make individual engine components universally compatible, allowing teams to source their components from multiple suppliers.
-Manufacturers would also be subject to a similar regulation concerning commercially available materials as chassis constructors would be subject to from 2021.
+Manufacturers would also be subject to a similar regulation concerning commercially available materials as chassis constructors would be subject to from 2021, with no exclusive or exotic materials permitted.
 The proposals were designed to simplify the engine technology whilst making the sport more attractive to new entrants.
 As no new power unit suppliers committed themselves to entering the sport in 2022, the existing suppliers proposed to retain the existing power unit formula in a bid to reduce overall development costs.

 The quota system of power unit components was continued in 2022, with teams given a limited number of individual components that can be used before incurring a penalty.